cankobanz/multi-agent-vacuum-cleaners/README.md

 Example input is like:
 ![image](https://user-images.githubusercontent.com/81170575/197393568-80c70c55-30f6-400e-9112-a34ec58579d0.png)
 where
-o x corresponds to obstacles
+- x corresponds to obstacles
-o c corresponds to your vacuum cleaner
+- c corresponds to your vacuum cleaner
-o each <digit> corresponds to one of your opponents where
+- each <digit> corresponds to one of your opponents where
  § even <digit> opponents move randomly
  § odd <digit> opponents move optimally
-o . (dot) corresponds to the dirt
+- . (dot) corresponds to the dirt

 Output:
 After running the search, you need to print out the following (to standard output):